Z1917365/CSCI466-group-project/README.md

     Unadded, but it is a description of the entities, attributes, and relationships within the ER diagram
 - Relational_schema.pdf
     It includes the relationalschema in 3NF to create all of the data for the tables being created later on
+- Product and Cust info.pdf
+    This includes information on the products and information which is in the SQL

 Translating Relations into SQL DDL: Isaiah Jones (Z1865213) -